Green pea dishes. How to make "linguine with green pea sauce" Green pea sauce with cheese

 2. Pour vegetable oil into a saucepan with a thick bottom and add butter.
 Heat it well and add the onion.
 Fry it over low heat until golden brown and add paprika, mix everything quickly.

 3. Add flour to the resulting mass and mix again.
-We pass it all together for 1 minute.
+Pass everything together for 1 minute.

-4. Then pour in water and mix quickly until smooth.
+4. Then add water and quickly stir until smooth.

 5. Salt and pepper the mixture to taste, mix and add green peas.

-6. Bring the mass to a boil and boil it under a slightly open lid for 25-30 minutes.
+6. Bring the mixture to a boil and simmer under the lid ajar for 25-30 minutes.

-7. Pour cream into the finished sauce, mix and boil for another 2 minutes.
-Add dill to the sauce if desired.
+7. Pour the cream into the finished sauce, stir and simmer for another 2 minutes.
+If desired, add dill to the sauce.

-8. The prepared sauce is best served with mashed potatoes prepared according to the recipe from our website.
+8. The finished sauce is best served with mashed potatoes prepared according to the recipe from our website.